tfagerlind/memory/README.md

 * refactor main method
 * add tests
+* add test that check all 10000 decimals againts list downloaded from external sources
 * introduce ruff
 * time each question and store results in file
 * given the results in the file query the user of the most weak groups
+* make project more mature; with a license, and prerequisites etc.

 # three-decimals.py